-While visiting Edendale say hello to our guinea pigs and farm animals, including sheep and goats.
+While visiting Edendale say hello to our guinea pigs, small native animals and farm animals, including sheep and goats.
 You can feed the poultry with the food provided.

 See some of our wonderful animals, past and present, in our photo gallery

 Talk to staff or take a self-guided walking tour to learn about sustainable land practices and how we get food products from animals.